Struggling with tight calves or calf pain when running?

-The #UKRunChat feed has at least one person a day complaining about sore or tight calves while running and I often get asked for advice regarding this.
+The #UKRunChat feed has at least one person a day complaining about sore or tight calves while running and at SIP we often get asked for advice regarding this.
 The problem is that there are several reasons why your calves may be sore or tight during or after sport and every one of them requires a slightly different treatment approach.

 Needless to say, I cannot cover this on Twitter and its 140 characters, so I thought I’d try and answer your questions in this blog post.

 Some of the most common reasons why people get painful or tight calves from exercise are:

 Training errors that may cause tight or painful calves